 - Your cream cheese and butter should be very soft: not melty but soft.
 I’m not talking the cold, yet pliable that I won’t shut up about for cookies and cakes.
 I am talking softened.
 If either one is too cold, then you will get lumps.
 Lumps of cream cheese or lumps of butter.
 It doesn’t matter; a lumpy frosting is a lumpy frosting.

 - Wait!
 I forgot to allow time to warm up my ingredients slowly and calmly at room temperature!
 Now, what do I do?!
 Don’t worry, my loves.
 Do not panic.
-This happens to me ALL THE TIME!
+In fact, this happens to me ALL THE TIME!
 Or, more likely, it is winter, and I work in an unheated NYC restaurant basement where it is 10 degrees colder than it is outside.
 Don’t use the microwave because it heats unevenly.
 Use a kitchen torch!
 Yup, that thing that you use for crème brûlée.
 Warm up the butter and cream cheese separately.
 Start with the butter.
 With your mixer running, torch the outside of your bowl, constantly moving to avoid melting any pieces.
 When it is softened, remove it from the bowl and repeat with the cream cheese.
 Be extra careful with the cream cheese because it will get too soft and never recover.
 Anyway, once both have been softened, proceed with the recipe.

 - Use fresh lemon juice.
 Please.
 Just do it.
 That juice in the bottle tastes like my tears.
 Do you know what they use to keep it “fresh”?
 Me neither.
 Just squeeze the damn lemon.